pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 3. save it as "page2.ai" in folder "sync"
 4. click "Save All"
 you will get a "replace files" confirmation alert
-5. wait for the alert then click "OK"
+5. click "OK" when finished
 6. verify in the Finder that sync/Svija/SVG Files/page1-01.svg and page2-01 were created
 7. press space for quick look or open the SVG in Safari to verify that it matches the Illustrator file